 Floors including Sub-floors

 Repair Category 1

-Notes No significant defects evident although it is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Areas of flooring were noted to run off-level, indicative of past settlement of the building.